 Phase 2: Corrective/Restorative Care

 During the corrective phase of chiropractic care, muscles and other tissues are allowed to heal more completely, which helps prevent further injury or pain.
-The goal of corrective or restorative chiropractic care is to help bring your body closer to your genetic capacity to express wellness.
-This is where you will be moving or doing a home exercise or a different movement pattern to Streeeeeetch your physiologic comfort zone and increase your bodies ability to adapt to everyday ergonomic, postural and gravity stressors that tend to wear and tear on the human frame.
+The goal of corrective or restorative chiropractic care is to help bring your body closer to your genetic capacity of wellness.
+This is the phase where you may begin doing home exercises or altering movement patterns.
+The goal of this is to stretch your physiologic comfort zone and increase your body’s ability to adapt to everyday ergonomic, postural and gravity stressors that tend to cause wear and tear on the human frame.

 Once your body has fully healed and you are no longer experiencing constant pain symptoms, we advise patient to come in for periodic chiropractic adjustments to avoid future problems.